 Guarantees are normally given by the target and all material group companies in acquisition finance transactions.
 These companies may be named in some transactions but are normally identified as subsidiaries which have a certain percentage of the group’s earnings before interest, tax, depreciation and amortisation or of the group’s gross assets or turnover.

 The security SPV structure also necessitates the giving of a guarantee by the security SPV.
-For more detail see 5.1 Types of Security Commonly Used, above.
+For more detail see 5.1 Types of Security Commonly Used.

-The restrictions which apply to the provision of security (see 5.4 Financial Assistance and 5.5 Other Restrictions, above) also apply to guarantees.
+The restrictions which apply to the provision of security (see 5.5 Financial Assistance and 5.6 Other Restrictions) also apply to guarantees.